tsnl/qy/doc/001-Pitch1.md

 not eliminate the `vtab` field.
 Each `vtab` instance is implemented as a hash-table keyed by interned symbols.

-This also means there is no aliasing by default; must use the `&T` or `&weak T` types to specify.

 When a field or method is accessed in a `record` type, we resolve the field by invoking a method from the virtual-table.
 This field lookup can be performed at compile-time, so the hash-map lookup is guaranteed to be elided.